Functional central limit theorem for topological functionals of Gaussian critical points

-All the terms are dealt with a lemma bounding from above the probability that the minimum of a Gaussian field on a compact is small, it is a quantitative version of Bulinskaya's lemma \cite{Bulinskaya} in the spirit of the Nazarov and Sodin's version \cite{NazSod}, applicable also to some non-Gaussian fields { such as $ \det H_{F_{t}}(x)$}.
-This lemma is proved later in this section.
+so that the $ B_i$ are bounded bythe $ \B_i$.
+To conclude the proof of Lemma \ref{lm:proba-topo}, we prove that each $ \B_{ i}$ is in $ O(\delta _j^{ d/2-\eta + \e })$.
+The strategy consists in bounding the probability that the minimum of a $ \R^{ p + 1}$-valued Gaussian field on a compact of $ \R^p$ is small.
+It is a quantitative version of Bulinskaya's lemma \cite{Bulinskaya} in the spirit of the Nazarov and Sodin's version \cite{NazSod}, applicable also to some non-Gaussian fields { such as $ (t,x) \mapsto ( \nabla F_{ t}(x), \det \Hess_{F_{t}}(x))$}.